matrix-org/matrix-spec-proposals/proposals/3759-deactivated-user-metadata.md

 ## Unstable prefix

-`org.matrix.mscXXXX.deactivated` should be used instead of `m.deactivated` while this proposal is in review.
+`org.matrix.msc3759.deactivated` should be used instead of `m.deactivated` while this proposal is in review.

 ## Dependencies